 Tribe of Tomorrow

 They are curious, pure, unburdened.
-No stress gathered in the face, no weight carried in the shoulders.
+No stress gathered in their faces, no weight carried in their shoulders.
 They move the way rivers move — with unhurried purpose.
-They don't imitate beauty.
-They are it.

 Our instinct is dimming.
 Theirs is the compass they live by.
 We have retreated so deeply into our minds that we have lost the thread back to ourselves — to the earth, to each other, to the knowing that lives in the body before thought arrives.
 The most essential things are no longer passed down.

-I was born into the Western world, but its obsession with the body as something to be corrected never made sense to me.
+The Western obsession with the body as something to be corrected never made sense to me.
 Firmer, smoother, younger — always something other than what it naturally is.
-The Surma wear their scars, their age, their adornments without apology or performance.
+Surma people wear their scars, their age, their adornments without apology or performance.
 They pierce, stretch, paint themselves — not to improve, but to express, to belong, to stay in conversation with the spirit world.
-They are self-sufficient, rooted, whole in a way that most of us are only beginning to remember is possible.

 They were as intrigued by me as I was by them.
 I had shaved my head hoping to close a little of the distance between us.
 When they reached out to touch it, the texture of my stubble made them shriek in delight.

 One afternoon I rested in the shade of a sculptural tree and watched two men and a woman sitting in the grass nearby, playing with leaves and stones, completely absorbed.
-Three adults inhabiting the world the way children do — lightly, openly, without performance.
+Three adults inhabiting the world the way children do.
 In all my years of travel, I had never seen anything like it.

-The day they led me to the river and painted my body, I simply surrendered.
-With stems, grass, their fingertips, they moved around me in slow circles, giving my skin a second dimension, a new language.
-Like a solar system discovering its own gravity.
+The day they led me to the river and painted my skin, I simply surrendered.
+With stems, grass, their fingertips, they moved around me in slow circles, like a solar system discovering its own gravity.

 Photography by Jesse Walker & Marisa Papen